pgmorales76/prework_301/arrow_function_expressions.md

       statements
     }

-Rest parameters, default parameters, and destructuring within params are supported, and always require parentheses
+Rest parameters, default parameters, and destructuring within params are supported, and always require parentheses.

     (a, b, ...r) => expression